Madeleine de Roybon d'Allonne

-Madeleine de Roybon d'Allonne (1646, Montargis - 17 January 1718, Montréal) was an early settler of New France.
+Madeleine de Roybon d'Allonne (1646, Montargis, Orléanais – 17 January 1718, Montréal) was an early settler of New France.
 She was the first European woman to own land in Ontario.
 There is a memorial plaque in her honour located in Lennox and Addington County.

 D'Allonne was born in the commune of Montargis in the Loiret department to Jacques de Roybon d’Allonne a soldier and minor French nobleman.
 She likely landed in New France in search of a husband but never married.
 She has been researched by historians because of her relationship with René-Robert Cavelier, Sieur de La Salle, a French explorer.
-Archival records first mention d'Allone and LaSalle's relationship on August 24, 1681 when she donated 2141 livres to him for a voyage after living in LaSalle's settlement for 2 years.
+Archival records first mention d'Allone and LaSalle's relationship on August 24, 1681 when she donated 2141 livres to him for a voyage after living in LaSalle's settlement for two years.
 La Salle was later charged with seducing d'Allone and reports claimed that they were to marry.
 Madeleine protested against the claim until it was clear that it was false.